satwik-28/payroll-automation-system/README.md

 tasks from basic Python to cloud data warehouses, implemented entirely in **Python + SQLite** with no external cluster required.

-for file 05_pandas_numpy one large file do link for that - https://drive.google.com/file/d/1iQsBT-hOw-LnFWnh0bf10TX5wSnBzH03/view?usp=sharing
+for file 05_pandas_numpy one large file, link for that - https://drive.google.com/file/d/1iQsBT-hOw-LnFWnh0bf10TX5wSnBzH03/view?usp=sharing
 ---

 ## ⚡ Quick Start